 In the last part of the exhibit, watching Dr. King’s funeral procession while listening to the last speech he ever made, my husband and I were both in tears.
 Both for the loss of such an exceptionally good person and for the knowledge that his Dream is still far from coming true.
 I was struck once more by what a powerful impact a simple exhibition can have on the minds and hearts of its visitors, and was strengthened in my belief that the research I was about to begin, was a relevant endeavor.

 Less than one week later, the deep symbolic meanings of cultural heritage and its emotionally loaded character became the center of attention in the national media and worldwide.
-On Saturday August 12, white nationalist rallied in the college town of Charlottesville (Virginia), protesting a plan by local officials to remove the statue of confederate general Robert E. Lee from what used to be called Lee Park but was recently renamed Emancipation Park (for the background story on the issue, see this article in the NYTimes).
+On Saturday August 12, white nationalists rallied in the college town of Charlottesville, Virginia, protesting a plan by local officials to remove the statue of confederate general Robert E. Lee from what used to be called Lee Park but was recently renamed Emancipation Park.

 Statues, exhibits, museums, public works of art – they are rarely ‘just that’.
 For the most part, they have deeply rooted meanings, often confirming the ideas and beliefs of those that have instituted them.
 When others challenge these ideas and beliefs, these cultural institutions and artefacts – as unimportant as they might have seemed before – often become a battleground for opposing views.
 Studying them therefore provides important insights in what is currently going on in our societies, what people really think about issues that are rarely openly discussed, and what power relations are underlying it all.
-Many museums and other cultural institutions across the United States have not only condemned the violence in Charlottesville, they have also started to draft working papers to help each other ‘resist racism and oppression’ and make the museum a more inclusive place (for a link to one of these initiatives, see this Blog Post).
+Many museums and other cultural institutions across the United States have not only condemned the violence in Charlottesville, they have also started to draft working papers to help each other ‘resist racism and oppression’ and make the museum a more inclusive place.
 I hope to be able to make my own small contribution to their effort.